Colon cancer screening

 People with certain risk factors for colon cancer may need earlier (before age 50) or more frequent testing.

 More common risk factors are:

 - A strong family history of colorectal cancer or polyps.
-This usually means first-degree relatives (parent, sibling, or child) who developed these conditions younger than age 60.
+This usually means close relatives (parent, sibling, or child) who developed these conditions younger than age 60.

 Screening for these groups is more likely to be done using colonoscopy.

 Itzkowitz SH, Potack J. Colonic polyps and polyposis syndromes.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger and Fordtran's Gastrointestinal and Liver Disease Pathophysiology/Diagnosis/Management.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 126.

 Lieberman DA, Rex DK, Winawer SJ, Giardiello FM, Johnson DA, Levin TR; United States Multi-Society Task Force on Colorectal Cancer.
 Guidelines for colonoscopy surveillance after screening and polypectomy: a consensus update by the US Multi-Society Task Force on Colorectal Cancer.
 Gastroenterology.
 2012;143:844-57.
 PMID: 22763141 www.ncbi.nlm.nih.gov/pubmed/22763141.